patfinder/GPTBridge-app/README.md

 # Introduction

+GPTBridge-app is the accompanying UI app with GPTBridge that support sending prompt to ChatGPT and retrieve result.

 - Server Repo: git@github.com:patfinder/GPTBridge.git
 - App repo: git@github.com:patfinder/GPTBridge-app.git

-GPTBridge-app is the accompanying UI app with GPTBridge that support sending prompt to ChatGPT and retrive result.
+- Take a look at Readme file of server repo for more info.

 #